kpedrok/code-canvas-web-terminal/README.md

 ### 2. Full-Featured React Frontend (web/)

-A full-featured React application with modern UI components and better user experience.
+A full-featured React application with modern UI components including:
+- Terminal emulator with command history
+- File browser for project files
+- Monaco-based code editor
+- Project management dashboard

 This is enabled by default in the docker-compose.yml file.

 ## 🛠️ Development Workflow